 Unlike agencies that expend endless hours ‘working’ with media to try and make client stories fit their needs, we get most of that work done via our Context Engine at the start of our engagements.
 This means we have a far better understanding of who will use what (and when), and rely on our Content Tool to aggressively manage its delivery.

 We’re constantly innovating communications technologies and approaches, and our clients get visibility into this work (and often participate).
-Our latest project is called arcadialab.news, and is a self-serve ‘outlet store’ for media to shop innovation content.
+Our latest project is a news site, Innovation Communicator, which is intended as a resource for media and analysts interested in innovation at established public companies.
 We are also developing additional proprietary algorithms for our Context Engine and Content Tool client offerings.